About Real ID

-- The REAL ID-marked DL and ID cards do not contain an electronic chip that allows movements of individuals to be tracked.
+- The REAL ID-marked driver's license and ID cards do not contain an electronic chip that allows movements of individuals to be tracked.

-Another untrue myth is that the REAL ID-marked DL and ID cards contain an electronic chip that allows movements of individuals to be tracked.
+Another untrue myth is that the REAL ID-marked driver's license and ID cards contain an electronic chip that allows movements of individuals to be tracked.
 There is no such chip/device in cards issued by the State of Iowa.
-Some U.S. border states offer an enhanced DL that includes passive vicinity radio frequency identification embedded in the card that meets federal requirements and facilitates rapid identification checks at the border.
+Some U.S. border states offer an enhanced driver's license that includes passive vicinity radio frequency identification embedded in the card that meets federal requirements and facilitates rapid identification checks at the border.
 However, that technology is not required by the REAL ID Act and is not used in cards issued by Iowa.
-Iowa’s DLs and ID cards do have the required bar code printed on the back; that code requires manual scanning and only conveys the information appearing on the face of the DL or ID card, without the photo.
+Iowa’s driver's licenses and ID cards do have the required bar code printed on the back; that code requires manual scanning and only conveys the information appearing on the face of the driver's license or ID card, without the photo.

 Definition of federal “official purposes”Federal official purposes are defined by the regulations as boarding federally regulated commercial aircraft, accessing federal facilities that require identification to enter, and entering nuclear power plants.

-Phasing in of the law and staggered compliance datesThere is no reason to rush out to your nearest driver’s license station to get a REAL ID-marked card.
-The law is being phased in over several years and many people will be able to wait until their DL is up for renewal before applying for a REAL ID-marked card.
+Phasing in of the law and staggered compliance datesThere is no reason to rush out to your nearest driver’s license issuance site to get a REAL ID-marked card.
+The law is being phased in over several years and many people will be able to wait until their driver’s license is up for renewal before applying for a REAL ID-marked card.
 The original individual compliance deadlines were based on your date of birth: Dec.
 1, 2014, for persons born after Dec.
-1, 1964, must have a REAL ID-marked card by Dec.
-1, 2014, to use it for federal official purposes.
-Those born on or before Dec.
+1, 1964, and Dec.
+1, 2017, for persons born on or before Dec.
 1, 1964.
 The Iowa DOT understands the U.S. Department of Homeland Security is delaying implementation for compliant states like Iowa and will set and announce new, delayed compliance dates for individuals from compliant states later this year.
 In the meantime, Iowa citizens may continue to use valid Iowa driver’s licenses and IDs for all official federal purposes.
 Based on initial information provided by DHS, it appears the new individual compliance dates will begin no earlier than 2016.
 The Iowa DOT will continue to update Iowa citizens as DHS makes these dates known.

-Using your existing DL or ID card or electing to apply for a REAL ID-marked cardEven after the individual compliance deadlines are set and become effective, valid Iowa driver’s licenses and IDs not marked as REAL ID compliant can be used for purposes other than "federal official purposes," including driving (if a driver’s license) and voting.
+Using your existing Iowa driver’s license or ID or electing to apply for a REAL ID-marked cardEven after the federal individual compliance deadlines are set and become effective, valid Iowa driver’s licenses and IDs not marked as REAL ID compliant can be used for all purposes other than "federal official purposes," including driving (if a driver’s license) and voting.

-Because first-time/new applicants are required to present documents proving their identity (the same ones that are required by the REAL ID Act), these individuals will automatically be issued a REAL ID-marked DL or ID card when their application is approved.
+Because first-time/new applicants are required to present documents proving their identity (the same ones that are required by the REAL ID Act), these individuals will automatically be issued a REAL ID-marked driver's license or ID card when their application is approved.

-Current DL or ID card holders will need to decide whether they want to apply for a REAL ID-marked card.
-Generally, that decision is based on whether the cardholder plans to use their DL or ID card as identification to board a commercial aircraft, access a federal building that requires identification to enter, or enter a nuclear power plant.
-If you have a valid U.S. passport or other acceptable forms of federal identification, you can use it for identification, rather than a REAL ID-marked DL or ID card.
+Current driver's license or ID card holders will need to decide whether they want to apply for a REAL ID-marked card.
+Generally, that decision is based on whether the cardholder plans to use their driver's license or ID card as identification to board a commercial aircraft, access a federal building that requires identification to enter, or enter a nuclear power plant.
+If you have a valid U.S. passport or other acceptable forms of federal identification, you can use it for identification, rather than a REAL ID-marked driver's license or ID card.
 (A list of Transportation Safety Administration approved documents is available on the TSA’s website: www.tsa.gov/traveler-information/acceptable-ids.)
 If you elect not to get a REAL ID-marked card; then change your mind, you can still apply for one at a later time.